 Just like they are in human medicine, regular wellness exams are the backbone of preventative care in veterinary medicine.
-When we regularly exam your pet, we establish a baseline for their health.
+When we consistently examine your pet, we establish a baseline for their health.
 That way, we’re more likely to identify health issues before they’ve progressed very far, perhaps even before your pet exhibits external symptoms.
-Prevention is easier on your pet (and your wallet!) than treating disease once it’s already set in.
+Prevention is easier on your pet (and your wallet!) than treating disease once it is already set in.

 We recommend annual exams for average, adult pets and twice-annual exams for senior pets (pets seven years of age and older).
 Pets with chronic health concerns often require more frequent exams as well so that we can help them age in a healthy manner.

 To schedule your pet’s annual wellness exam, request an appointment today.

 One of the most important things you can do for your pet is to ensure he or she gets the right vaccinations from our veterinarian in Rancho Cucamonga.
 Shots for pets can mean the difference between life and death as they provide protection from dangerous and highly contagious diseases.
 Read on to learn more about what pet vaccinations in Rancho Cucamonga mean for your pet.

 Pet vaccinations contain small amounts of the actual virus called antigens.
 These antigens activate the pet’s immune system to develop the ability to fight against the virus if he or she is exposed to it.
 In other words, these Rancho Cucamonga pet vaccinations protect pets from potentially deadly diseases.

 Core and Non-Core Dog and Cat Shots

 National veterinary organizations have established cat and dog vaccination protocols that indicate vaccinations that are absolutely necessary (known as “core vaccinations”) from those that are optional.
 Our vet in Rancho Cucamonga practices these recommended protocols to keep all our patient pets healthy and safe.